 Find out where you want to go on a website or app and share it with your car?
 With the Tesla app installed on your Android phone, you can share address information with your car.
 So when you jump into your car, the address is pre-loaded when you're ready to start your journey.
 Super smooth!

 What about when you're heading towards a Supercharger and the station fills up at the last moment while you are navigating?
 How about a notification, ETA, or a suggestion to navigate to another charging station nearby?
-I could also see a queue being added especially in Madison, Wisconsin, where local taxi company, Green Cab is leasing 40 new Tesla Model 3 cars.
+I could also see a queue being added especially in Madison, Wisconsin, where local taxi company, Green Cab is leasing 40 new Tesla Model 3 Long Range EVs.
 Once the move is complete, Green Cab will be the first taxi company in the county to operate a fleet of all-electric vehicles.
 Madison, has a total of 11 spots located on the east side:

 - East Towne Mall – 3 Superchargers, up to 120kW

 - Hy-Vee – 8 Superchargers, , up to 150kW